Introduction

 Legal Tests for Frustration

-- Just and Reasonable Test: As per National Carriers Ltd v Panalpina [1981], checks fairness in holding parties to the original terms.
+Just and Reasonable Test: In National Carriers Ltd v Panalpina (Northern) Ltd [1981], the court considers whether it would be fair to enforce the original terms given the new circumstances.

 Limitations of Frustration